Northern Canada: Recent

 Although it has not been on the same scale, some towns and cities have experienced population increases not seen for several decades before.
 Yellowknife has become the centre of diamond production for Canada (which has become one of the top three countries for diamonds).

-In the 2006 Canadian Census, the three territories posted a combined population of over 100,000 people for the first time in Canadian history.
+In the 2006 Canadian Census, the three territories posted a combined population of over 100,000 for the first time in Canadian history.